 New musical styles needed to be learned since the repertoire she knew did not suit the small harp.
 There begins the adventure into folk, South-American, Renaissance and Medieval music; improvisation, arranging and composing.
 On the electric harp: looping, bending notes... exploring new creative avenues!
 If she often chooses to bring multiple harps to the stage, it is because of repertoire.
 Since these harps have very different voices, personalities and chromatic possibilities, Lucile uses these qualities to best carry the music.
-That passion is shared with Toronto harpist Sharlene Wallace, with whom she has colllaborated.
+That passion is shared with Toronto harpist Sharlene Wallace, with whom she has collaborated.
 She has also performed in trio with Sharlene and Kim Robertson.
-In 2002, she premiered the Concerto for Celtic Harp by Canadian composer Mark Mitchell, which was reprised as a chamber piece with members of the Montreal Symphony Orchestra; she gave its American premiere at the 2012 American Harp Society conference in New York City was a huge success.
+In 2002, she premiered the Concerto for Celtic Harp by Canadian composer Mark Mitchell, which was reprised as a chamber piece with members of the Montreal Symphony Orchestra; she gave its American premiere at the 2012 American Harp Society conference in New York City.

-Based in Ottawa, Lucile teaches both styles of harp and her private studio is busy with young and mature students.
+Based in Ottawa, Lucile teaches both styles of harp at her private studio to young and mature students.
 She is a busy harp examiner for the Royal Conservatory of Music as member of the Royal College of Examiners.

 Lucile performs on 4 kinds of harps: a Lyon & Healy 23 Concert Grand; a Timothy Harp Llyr 36; a Salvi Delta electric harp; and a double-strung lap harp by Don Peddle.

 "...has developed a fine technical command of the instrument. and brings a very personal touch to her music... an aura of unusual warmth."
 Carl Urquhart, the Montreal Gazette